-This post will share with you how to begin brewing kombucha tea in 7 easy steps.
+This post will share with you how to make kombucha tea in 7 easy steps.
+You’ll learn how beginners can make kombucha easily, too!
 Read on to get your scoby on, Wildflowers.

 I cannot say I have ever had kombucha.
 As a working mom of small children, it does feel as if I’m living under a rock sometimes but it has not been lost on me that this “booch” is THE hottest beverage in the grocery store, on Pinterest, etc. I have read a bit about its health benefits, it looks tasty and bubbly, but I haven’t dipped my toe into its yeasty waters yet.
 I am still on a sweet-tart shrub drinking kick but I think there might be something to these weird, slimy scoby kombucha brews.

 I strive to bring you Wildflowers guidance on all things handmade, homemade and self-made.
 I like to think that it is a good quality of mine that I know how to ask an expert for help and that is exactly what I did for this post.
 The lovely Bree of Family As We Go blog has written the following post for a beginner who is brand new to the kombucha scene.
 There’s an easy, printable PDF that you can print off at the bottom too 🙂 Take it away, Bree!

 Have you heard the latest talk about kombucha?
 Yes, so have we.
 It has definitely been the new “hip” health fad to consume.
 I usually am not a fan of jumping on the latest health craze, but I feel kombucha is one to take a closer look at.

 People have been home brewing and consuming kombucha for centuries with possible origins in China.
 It has been told to have so many great health benefits including liver support, detoxification, aiding digestion, and it can help maintain a healthy weight.
 We will not say it is the cure-all that some naturalists might claim, but once you have read the numerous health benefits and felt great from it, we definitely recommend trying it for yourself!